Life Saving Power for Life Support Users

 In early 2021, Cote was hired by ASTHO to provide power outage planning support to disability specialists hired by ASTHO in 15 states, including Louisiana.
 The disability specialists were hired as part of a CDC-funded initiative led by ASTHO to boost COVID response capabilities and disaster preparedness support for individuals with disabilities.
 To augment its work in the 15 states, ASTHO issued an RFP that sought to fund innovative approaches to helping individuals with disabilities during disasters.
 Cote partnered with the Louisiana Department of Health to propose a project implementing his original concept for the Power Outage Partners initiative, which won ASTHO funding.

-Cote began working closely with LDH officials in July 2021 to support planning and implementation of the Power Outage Partners initiative.
-He continues to support LDH in its rollout of the inaugural Power Outage Partners project.
+Cote began working closely with LDH officials in July 2021 to support planning and creation of an operational plan for the Power Outage Partners initiative.
+LDH officials identified three Medicaid waiver funds that could be used by waiver participants to purchase additional battery capacity for ventilators and other life support equipment.